-Rhodo is a proposal to build 20-units of townhomes in the 1700-block of Fairfield Road in the City of Victoria's Fairfield neighbourhood.
+Rhodo is a 20-unit townhome development in the 1700-block of Fairfield Road in the City of Victoria's Fairfield neighbourhood.

 Click here to learn how to keep your data current and how to upgrade to a Citified Plus project profile.